 Following two successful Hubble Space Telescope observing programs (PIDs 14751; 15250) to obtain UV spectroscopic observations on one of these lens systems, we reported the detection of multiphase gas in a massive elliptical galaxy, including highly ionized OVI (quintuply ionized oxygen).
 The detection of a significant amount of short-lived OVI gas in the multiphase ISM of a massive “red and dead” galaxy indicates the presence of an effective heat source in the galaxy.
 As discussed in Zahedy et al. (2020), this exciting discovery enabled us to quantitatively constrain feedback energy for the first time in a distant massive elliptical galaxy.
 Continuous heating from SNe Ia may suffice to provide the power needed to suppress star formation in this galaxy, even in the absence of an active galactic nucleus.

+The big question is: is that a common feature of typical massive quiescent galaxies?
 Using the twin 6.5m Magellan Telescopes at the Las Campanas Observatory in Northern Chile, I am leading an ambitious survey to characterize the cool gas content and identify the dominant late-time feedback mechanism(s) within distant massive "red and dead" galaxies.
 This survey benefits from the substantial number of recently discovered gravitationally lensed quasars, which has allowed us to assemble the largest sample (to date) of ~30 massive quiescent lensing galaxies at z~0.5.

 Fossil record of chemical evolution in the CGM